 - Set regulations accordingly by defining the range of primary health care services accessible to all and areas of (highly) specialised care (e.g. IVF treatments within reproductive health) subject to prior review on case-by-case - Define guiding elements for case-by-case decisions (e.g. expected treatment adherence necessary for the success-ful completion of treatment processes) as well as procedures and responsibilities related to decision-making.
-Health care provider level - Establish an interdisciplinary (health, social work, ethics, and economics) expert board responsible for case-by-case decision-making - plement an adm inistrative tool to monitor and document diagnosis, treatments, and decisions made, including the rationale for these decisions. - Community level - Foster (health) literacy of irregular migrants and EU citizens ineligible for or without insurance.
-Involve community members in supporting and facilitating the provision of health care services, e.g. as interpreters, intercultural mediators, and/or community health educators.
+Health care provider level - Establish an interdisciplinary (health, social work, ethics, and economics) expert board responsible for case-by-case - Implement an administrative tool to monitor and document diagnosis, treatments, and decisions made, including

+- Foster (health) literacy of irregular migrants and EU citizens ineligible for or without insurance. - Involve community members in supporting and facilitating the provision of health care services, e.g. as interpreters intercultural mediators, and/or community health educators